oVirt/ovirt-site/source/feature/networkfilter.html.md

 1. Modify VM's nic creation to configure the network's filter
 2. Should consider corner cases for logical network's network filter modification:
     1. Network filter was modified - should all VM connected to the host should be modified?
     2. Host H is in the data center.
-Network 'XXX' is not defined in the data center but was already configured in the host H (papers as un-managed network ).
+Network 'XXX' is not defined in the data center but was already configured in the host H (appears as un-managed network ).
 Network 'XXX' is now being added with different network filter.

 #### Rest API